compartment/compartment.github.io/README.md

 If you're already using port 4000, you can specify a different port using the `-P` option:

     jekyll serve --watch -P 4001

+## Updating Stylesheets

+Compass and SASS are used, so you will need the compass gem installed:

+    gem install compass

+Don't make any changes to the files in the `css` directory.
+Changes are made to the `.sass` files in the `_sass` directory.
+The SASS files are converted to CSS when you run jekyll, so make sure you are running jekyll before committing your changes.